 These two reactions tend to occur at the end of very important races, according to McCarthey’s Law.
 This law states that Sod’s law may be too optimistic.
 The result is that running causes moderate to severe pain that cannot be easily stretched.

-In summary, Lower back pain when running is generally caused by:
+In summary, Lower back pain while running is generally caused by:

 - Inability to run due to weakness in the lower back and surrounding muscles

 - A runner who does too much and over-exertions their lower back.